chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 The contrapositive of this theorem, much like the contrapositive of Theorem 2.3.4, provides a schema for searching the *σ-reduced* space.
 The domain of this space, what will be termed the σ-Pairing Language in the next section, reduces the complexity of searching for palindromic strings.
 Potential palindromic candidates can be projected into the *σ-reduce* spaced, and then filtered by those whose Palindromic Pair Inverse in the Pairing Language does not equal itself.

-These ideas will be expounded until in Section III.IV, when the theorems and results of this work are used to implement a Palindrome search algorithm.
+These ideas will be expounded until in Section III.III, when the theorems and results of this work are used to implement a Palindrome search algorithm.

 Aspect
 ^^^^^^